mdsimon2/RPi-CamillaDSP/README.md

 For configurations where playback and capture device are synchronous (i.e. no rate adjust is enabled), target_level = chunksize.
 For asynchronous configurations, target_level = 3 x chunksize.

 These chunksize / target_level settings will result in < 10 ms latency.
-If you find you are having issues with dropouts, increase chunksize / target_level, and please let me know.
+If dropouts are experienced, increase chunksize / target_level, and please let me know.

 ### Okto dac8 PRO

-These configurations assume you are NOT using CamillaDSP volume control as the Okto has a nice volume display with knob and IR control.
+These configurations assume CamillaDSP volume control is NOT being used as the Okto has a nice volume display with knob and IR control.
 As volume control is downstream of CamillaDSP, digital clipping in CamillaDSP is more of an issue.
 As a result, I have added 1 dB attenuation on all output channels of configurations that implement resampling to help avoid clipping.
-In general, if you add boost in your configuration you will want to offset that boost by attenuating the output further.
-Use the CamillaDSP clipping indicator to gauge if you have enough attenuation to avoid digital clipping.
+In general, if boost is added to a configuration, offset that boost by attenuating the output further.
+Use the CamillaDSP clipping indicator to gauge if there is enough attenuation to avoid digital clipping.

 #### okto_streamer.yml

 - Set Okto to Pure USB mode via front panel.
 - All streamer configurations expect 44.1 kHz input.
 - Due to clock difference between loopback and Okto, rate adjust is enabled.
-- Configurations provided for 44.1, 96 and 192 playback sample rates.
+- Configurations provided for 44.1, 96 and 192 kHz playback sample rates.

 #### okto_aes.yml

 - Set Okto to USB / AES mode via front panel.
-- This configuration uses AES inputs 1-2 but you can add to other AES inputs as needed.
+- This configuration uses AES inputs 1-2 but other AES inputs can be added as needed.
 - No rate adjust is enabled as Okto is clocked by AES input in this mode.
 - It is not possible to use different input and output sample rates when using Okto as capture device.
 - Configurations provided for 48, 96 and 192 kHz sample rates.